Texas Medical Malpractice Attorneys

 Call One of the Top Rated Medical Malpractice Lawyers in Texas

-When it comes to choosing the best medical malpractice lawyers in Texas, none are better than attorney Joe Stephens, who is double board certified and who has handled malpractice claims for almost 3 decades.
+When it comes to choosing the best medical malpractice lawyers in Texas, none are better than Houston accident and injury attorney Joe Stephens, who is double board certified and who has handled malpractice claims for almost 3 decades.
 Few lawyers have tried as many cases as Mr. Stephens, who has personally tried over 100 jury trials.
 His success rate is over 90 percent, due to hard work and his great trial skills.
 A lawyer must be the best in the business to handle medical malpractice cases because the negligent doctors hire the best lawyers money can buy.

 The law allows a patient who has been harmed by medical malpractice to recover money for the harm that was done.
 First, if the patient was injured, he or she can recover for economic losses such as lost income, medical expenses, and other expenses that the patient has or will incur due to the malpractice.
 Additionally, the client can recover for the emotional harm, and suffering that he endured.
 These damages, known as non-economic losses, are limited to $250,000 per defendant under the law.

 Some Types Of Medical Negligence That Commonly Occur In The Medical Profession Include:

 Incidents of Medical Malpractice are on the Rise.
 Our firm is experienced with handling insurance companies and legal defense attorneys representing negligent doctors, nurses, hospitals and care facilities.

 Helping Injured Patients Get the Compenstation They Need